gnoverse/memeland/README.md

-# Meme.land - A Gno Meme Sharing Platform
+# meme.land - A Gno Meme Sharing Platform

-**Meme.land** is a meme (funny internet image) sharing platform built on top of the Gno.land blockchain tech stack.
+**meme.land** is a meme (funny internet image) sharing platform built on top of the Gno.land blockchain tech stack.

-Meme.land allows you to connect with your Gno.land wallet, share memes with your friends and coworkers, and upvote the funniest ones.
+meme.land allows you to connect with your Gno.land wallet, share memes with your friends and coworkers, and upvote the funniest ones.

-Built using the [Gno.land](https://github.com/gnolang/gno) tech stack, Meme.land utilizes the Gno programming language for its backend, and a classic React UI using `vite`.
+Built using the [Gno.land](https://github.com/gnolang/gno) tech stack, meme.land utilizes the Gno programming language for its backend, and a classic React UI using `vite`.

-## Run Meme.land locally
+## Run meme.land locally

-Meme.land consists of a React frontend, and a Gno backend (smart contract).
+meme.land consists of a React frontend, and a Gno backend (smart contract).
 The frontend and backend code can be found at `ui/` and `api/` respectively.
+By following the steps below, you will be able to run your own local version of the meme.land realm with `gnodev`, as well as your local frontend with `vite`.

 ## Prerequisites
 - NodeJS
 - Yarn
 - Go 1.21+

-#### 1. Clone the Meme.land repo
+#### 1. Clone the meme.land repo

 ```bash
 git clone git@github.com:gnolang/memeland.git